ApusMilba/Interlocking-Model/docs/Technical_Description.md

 # A) General
-1. All track elements are instances of classes: TrainSignal, Track, Point, Block.
+1. All elements are instances of the classes in chapter E.
 2. These instances own static and dynamic properties.
 3. The static properties contain mainly geographic informations (position, neigbours etc.).
-4. The dynamic property *'ok'* (not faulty) is used in all classes of track elements.
+4. The dynamic property *'ok'* (not faulty) is used in the classes of track and point.
 5. Tracks and points own always a property 'free' (not occupied).
 6. Speciality: All instances of tracks and points own the properties 'ZfL' and 'ZfR' (train route is set in left resp. in right direction).
 7. All instances of tracks and points own the properties 'olL', 'olR' and 'flProt': overlap element for right/left direction and element of a flank protection.
-8. The train routes are set with the geographic principle: starting from the target signal backwards, points tied in both positions, until the start signal is found.
+8. The train routes are set with the geographic principle: starting from the target signal backwards, points tied in both positions, until the start signal is found (Details see here chapter G).
-9. With setting the train route, also the overlap and the flank protection elements ars searched and set.
+9. With setting the train route, also the overlap and the flank protection elements are searched and set.
 10. A track element (track or point) belayed with a train route ('ZfR' or 'ZfL') is reset, if it was occupied and then free and if the preceding track element is free and not belayed with a train route.
 # B) Software
 1. Program language: Java Script with canvas